What are Course Reserves?

 Putting Materials on Reserve: Information for Faculty Members

 Faculty members wishing to place items on reserve must complete and submit a reserve request form for each item.
-The reserve request form is online, in both PDF and Word formats.
-(If you want to save a copy of the completed form, use the Word form.)
+The reserve request form is online in PDF format.
 Please follow these guidelines:

 - Requests for putting items owned by the library on reserve.
 Submit these requests at least one month prior to the date needed to ensure the item will be available.

 - Requests for personal items on reserve.
 Submit these requests at least 48 hours prior to the date needed to allow for processing time.